tiredamage42/Athena/README.md

 # Athena

-An experiment in neural network creation.
+An experiment in neural network creation, created as my Stackathon project for Fullstack Academy.

 Written in python.